 Sometimes, you just don’t have the time available to go through the whole process of applying henna first followed by indigo.

-In this limited time scenario, you can use below modified recipe for a henna and indigo one-step treatment:-
+In this limited-time scenario, you can use the below-modified recipe for a henna and indigo one-step treatment:-

 - Mix 2 packets of henna using the same method as above 48 hours before you dye your hair.

 - On treatment day, mix 1 packet of indigo with plain water separately.

 - Pour the indigo paste into the henna paste and mix together thoroughly.

 - Apply the same way as the above recipes.

 - You can leave in for up to 8 hours.